techstartucalgary/Docs/src/projects/readme/README.md

    Simplicity is key here.

-All together, the following are examples of a good README:
+Altogether, the following are examples of a good README:

 - Prettier: